FrozenNode/Laravel-Administrator/docs/configuration.md

 		'colors',
 	),

-The menu option is where you set the menu structure of your site.
-Each item in the array can either be the name of a model config or an array of model config names with the array index being the title of the sub menu.
-In the above example, there would need to be, in your `model_config_path`, config files called `collections.php`, `products.php`, `product_images.php`, `orders.php`, `homepage_sliders.php`, `users.php`, `roles.php`, and `colors.php`.
-The 'E-Commerce' label would be applied to the menu group as seen below:
+The menu option is where you set the menu structure of the site.
+If you don't want any submenus, simply provide the name of your model config.
+The value has to be exactly equal (if you're using Linux, that means case-sensitive) to the name of the model config php file.

+So in the above example, there would need to be (in the directory you specified in the `model_config_path`), config files called `collections.php`, `products.php`, `product_images.php`, `orders.php`, `homepage_sliders.php`, `users.php`, `roles.php`, and `colors.php`.

+If you want to have a submenu, instead of passing in a string, pass in an array of strings.
+The index of this slot will be the submenu's title in the UI.

 <img src="https://raw.github.com/FrozenNode/Laravel-Administrator/master/examples/images/menu.png" />